Brett MacDonald

 independent Representation

-Jennifer is a Senior Associate at Marque Lawyers in Sydney where she specialises in commercial and IP law, including franchising, advertising and competition law.
+Jennifer is a Senior Associate at Marque Lawyers in Sydney where she specializes in commercial and IP law, including franchising, advertising and competition law.
 She has also completed a secondment to Amnesty International.
 Jennifer is a board member of SMART Recovery Australia.

 Jennifer-Tetstall---SMART-Recovery.jpg